Pop-up Community Café

 Contact us or chat to Nicole or Jenny F. if you’d like to get involved

-Our Allotment Project has been running since 2010 in partnership with Barnabus Manchester.
-Together we have been nurturing vegetables and social skills, giving many people, including our homeless friends, a peaceful green space to relax, meet new people and enjoy looking after the garden.
+Our allotment has been running since 2010, starting in partnership with Barnabus Manchester.
+Together we nurtured vegetables and social skills, giving many people, including our homeless friends, a peaceful green space to relax, meet new people and enjoy looking after the garden.
+Our church continues to build on the original work of the partnership to grow fruits and vegetables and sustain an oasis in our urban setting.

 “It’s great to come here and get away from the city”